giuliano-ippoliti/collections/README.md

 `npm install`

-Set variables in .env file (PORT, INVITATION_CODE)
+Set variables in .env file (PORT, SECRET)

+Options (for developers)

+`npm run lint`

+`npm run test`

+Start the server

 `npm start`

 Go to http://localhost:8080/ (8080 is the default port)

-You have to register to start creating collections (use the invitation code in .env)
+You can now start creating collections

 ## Deploy to Azure